 Rt1=value of resistance at t01 C (in ohm)

 From the formula ἀ0=Rt-R0/R0t

 How we can find the value of electrical resistance

-Normally the value of resistance and wattage is specified on the resistor itself.
+Normally the value of electrical resistance and wattage is specified on the resistor itself.
 But the size of carbon resistance is so small hence marking the value is not easy.
 For the convenience of marking the value of carbon resistor they are of band type and body type.

 In this method four colour rings or bands are made from one end on the body of resistor.
-First ring represents first letter of the resistance value second ring represents second letter of the resistance value third ring represents multiple and fourth ring represents the tolerance of the resistance value.
+First ring represents first letter of the resistance value second ring represents second letter of the electrical resistance value third ring represents multiple and fourth ring represents the tolerance of the resistance value.

-In this method complete body of resistance is coloured with one colour.
+In this method complete body of electrical resistance is coloured with one colour.
 One end of the resistance is colored with other colour and a circular and a rectangular mark is also made of different colour.
 The body colour represents the first letter of the resistance value colour at one end represents the second letter of the resistance value circular dot represents the multiple and rectangular mark represents its tolerance value.